kjl-89/choose-your-adventure/Outbreak/scene6B.md

 # Find Help

-The thought of losing your wife overwhelms you. 😢
-But another feeling takes over.
+Your wife is gone.
+The person you dedicated your life to, snuffed out.
+You feel the grief pile on your shoulders. 😢 However, another feeling takes over.

-**Protecting your daughter at all costs**
+**You must protect your daughter at all costs.**

 You grab your daughter’s hands and head out into the night.